rwilcox/my-learnings-docs/learning_terraform_terragrunt.md

 ## with tflint

 run it in the root of any folder that has `.tf` files.
 Yes this means iterating through the files in your project and running it only in certain files (it does not correctly recurse down)

+# Handling all the extra output from terragrunt

+does setting [terragrunt-log-level](https://terragrunt.gruntwork.io/docs/reference/cli-options/#terragrunt-log-level) `--terrgrunt-log-level warn` help?

+But also, don't set it too high or [you'll swallow logs for Terraform itself](https://github.com/gruntwork-io/terragrunt/issues/1626)

+Terragrunt also caches things in a .terragrunt-cache folder in your terragrunt folder (.terragrunt-cache/some-hash-that-will-be-random-idk/).
+Including the plan file that TerraFORM generates.
+This plan file will be named with what you told terraGRUNT to name it via its `--out` parameter.

+So `find` that file, and run [terraform show](https://developer.hashicorp.com/terraform/cli/commands/show) on it